aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![formatting-table-options-aspose-words-net](applying-formatting-2.png)

-Below example shows how to apply an outline border to a table.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).
+The following code example shows how to apply an outline border to a table:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-ApplyOutlineBorder.cs" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

+{{% /alert %}}

-Below example shows how to build a table with all borders enabled (grid).
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx)
+The following code example shows how to build a table with all borders enabled (grid):

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-BuildTableWithBordersEnabled.cs" >}}

 {{% alert color="primary" %}}

-Note that before you apply table properties there must be at least one row present in the table.
-This means when building a table using DocumentBuilder, such formatting must be done after the first call to DocumentBuilder.InsertCell or after adding the first row to a table or when inserting nodes directly into the DOM.
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

 {{% /alert %}}

-### Applying Formatting on the Row Level
+### Row Level Formatting

 Formatting on the row level can be controlled using the [RowFormat](https://reference.aspose.com/words/net/aspose.words.tables/row/rowformat/) property of the Row.